anthonycorletti/snok/.github/ISSUE_TEMPLATE/bug.md

 ### Additional context

-Add as much context about the problem you like.
+Add as much context about the bug as you like.